-Mouflons are thought to be the progenitor of the domestic sheep breeds we have today.
-They were first introduced to the Hawaiian community in the late 1700s by European settlers.
+Mouflons are considered the progenitor of the domestic sheep breeds we have today.
+European settlers introduced them to the Hawaiian community in the late 1700s.

 Before their invasion, as the Hawaiian people saw it back then, there were no grazing or browsing mammals in the state.

-Today, they are not commonly seen, but many live on the Islands in Hawaii and Lanai.
-The typical Mouflon sheep have short dark brown or reddish furs with a black streak on its back and white patches on the sides.
+Today, they are not commonly seen, but many live on the Islands of Hawaii and Lanai.
+The typical Mouflon sheep have short dark brown or reddish furs with a black streak on their back and white patches on the sides.

 Mule Deer, Black-tail Deer

-The bucks, whose coat color changes by seasons, tend to live most of their lives in the same areas; they cannot migrate like some other mammals.
-That could explain why they are not found on other islands of Hawaii; they settled at Kauai, and they remain there.
+The bucks, whose coat color changes by season, tend to live most of their lives in the same areas; they cannot migrate like other mammals.
+That could explain why they are not found on other islands of Hawaii; they settled at Kauai and remain there.